JaydenN117/opencore-HP-600-G4-SFF/README.txt

 Also,thanks to u/aleelmaitro on Reddit for information on getting RX550 lexa working https://www.reddit.com/r/hackintosh/comments/tdz65y/rx_550_lexa/

+Note: Will need to fill in info from GenSMBIOS prior to booting this.

 My specifications
 intel i7-8700 processor (should work on 8th gen i3,i5,i7)